China–United States trade war: Business

 In September 2019, Matthew Shay, president and CEO of the National Retail Federation, said that the trade war had "gone on far too long" and had harmful effects on American businesses and consumers.
 He urged the Trump administration to end the trade war and find an agreement to remove all the tariffs.

 Hun Quach, vice president of international trade for the Retail Industry Leaders Association has claimed that the tariffs will impact American family budgets by raising the prices of everyday items.

 A spokesperson for the US–China Business Council said that the tariffs were "deeply unpopular with American consumers and businesses who bear the cost".
+Alibaba's Taobao app download surged following Trump tariffs that led to goods subject to 145 percent tariff.
+With increased cost, many US small businesses are looking for cheaper alternatives.
+Many US retailers are turning to Chinese owned commerce sites like Taobao, DHgate, reducing reliance on B2B sites like Alibaba to search for retail products that are sourced directly from the manufacturer.
+Many of Alibaba's e-commerce businesses were relatively unscathed by the tariffs because much of its revenue came from the Chinese market.
+But many of Trump's tariffs affected Alibaba through retaliatory taxes the Chinese government levied on US imports, which could, in turn, affect their supply chain and operational costs.
+Alibaba's cloud business will probably not be affected by the tariffs, but other trade restrictions could affect semi-conductor chip exports, which could impact the company.
+However, investor sentiment seemed unaffected by the tariffs, with many investors terming Alibaba a 'moderate buy'.
+15 brokerages were of the view that Alibaba stock is considered a moderate buy with 12 month target price of $153.29.

 Manufacturing

 The CEOs of American steelmakers Nucor Corp, United States Steel Corp, ArcelorMittal SA and Commercial Metals Co have all supported Trump's steel tariffs against China as has the United Steelworkers Union.
 Scott Paul, president of the associated Alliance for American Manufacturing, has also supported tariffs, and opposed proposals to reverse them in light of the coronavirus pandemic.
 In 2019, he criticized the stagnation of trade talks saying "Trump would have ripped any Democrat for that outcome".

-James Hoffa Jr., president of the International Brotherhood of Teamsters, has been a proponent of U.S. tariffs against China as has Richard Trumka, president of AFL–CIO.
+James Hoffa Jr., president of the International Brotherhood of Teamsters, has been a proponent of US tariffs against China as has Richard Trumka, president of AFL–CIO.

-A 2019 statement by the National Association of Manufacturers stated their opposition to the trade war, calling for a new structure for the U.S.–China commercial relationship that would eliminate China's unfair trade practices and level the playing field for manufacturers in the United States.
+A 2019 statement by the National Association of Manufacturers stated their opposition to the trade war, calling for a new structure for the US–China commercial relationship that would eliminate China's unfair trade practices and level the playing field for manufacturers in the United States.
 A 2018 Politico article documented the close partnership between the president of NAM Jay Timmons and President Trump and said that Timmons was fighting against Trump's trade war from within.

 The vice president of the National Marine Manufacturers Association criticized the tariffs, saying they were "hurting American manufacturers."